gitmatheus/sfdx-custom-related-list/README.md

 The `mgEditRecordModal` component is a sleek and efficient modal interface for editing records directly from the data table provided by `mgRelatedList`.

-#### Key Features:
-- **⚡ LightningModal Integration:** Utilizes the `LightningModal` component for a seamless and modern user experience.
-- **✏️ Inline Editing:** Edit records directly from the modal, providing a smooth user experience.
-- **🔃 Data Sync:** Automatically returns a value that can be used by parent components to refresh the data upon record edits.

 ## 🚀 Installation and Setup

 To use these components, follow the standard process for deploying LWCs in your Salesforce org: